SoftUni-Internal/interactive-content/EN/01-Arrays/01-Working-with-Arrays-of-Elements.md

 [/slide]

 [slide hideTitle]
-# Secifics of JavaScipt Arrays
+# Specifics of JavaScipt Arrays

 In Java, when we initialize an array we must assign the type of data that the array will contain and also the length of the array.